-Sicilian chickpea and escarole soup with garlic bread
+Sicilian chickpea and escarole soup with rosemary-garlic bread

 Vegetarian, Soy Free